doptime/saavuu/README.md

 * All HTTP requests are transferd as binary msgpack data.
 It's compact and fast.
 * No API version related problem.
 Just use redis api.
 * Use msgpack to support structure data by default.
 Easily to upgrade data sturecture.
-* Use no database but KEYDB which is redis compatible.
-Flash storage supportion brings both memory speed and whole disk capacity
+* Use no database but redis compatible KEYDB.
+With flash storage supportion, KEYDB brings both memory speed and whole disk capacity
-* You don't need to write any GET Logic.
-Just use redis to query.
-* You don't need to write any DELETE Logic.
-Just use redis to remove.
+* You don't need to write any CREATE GET PUT or DELETE  Logic.
+Just use redis to query，modify or delete.
+That means most CURD can be done at frontend, needs no backend job.
-* You can focus only and alway on POST & PUT logic. saavuu will put request data to redis queue, and the service listening the queue will process the data.
+* You can focus on operations with multiple data logic only.
+We call it "API". saavuu will put API data to redis stream, and the API receive and process the stream data.
-* You can use any programming language you like. python or go or not.
+* You can use any programming language you like. python or go or may be c# if you like.
-* redis pipeline  brings heavy batch process performance.
+* redis pipeline  brings high batch process performance.
 ### other features
 * specify Content-Type in web side
 * allow specify response fields in web client to reduce web traffic
 * support JWT for authorization
 * fully access control
 * support CORS
+### drawbacks
+* saavuu has higher latency than monolithic web server. because all API are transfered : client => saavvuu => redis => api =>redis => saavuu => client. this usually takes 2ms in local network. it take more time than traditional RPC with data flow : client => saavuu => api => saavuu => client How ever, you will find out,saavuu makes api (dynamic upgrade version/ new api) hot plugable, and bring down microservice's complexity to near zero. because saavuu is just a redis proxy, you need no modification to saavuu. so only the  difficult part is needed, the API logic.
+* for thoese data operations without api,data flow is: client => saavuu => redis => saavuu => client. this usually takes 1ms in local network.

 ## demo usage
 ### server, go example: